Overview

 Learn the necessary skills to operate a basic Digital Audio Workstation (DAW) for recording, editing, and mixing audio.

-Additionally, you'll learn the importance of creating a positive working environment and effective collaboration in the studio.
-You'll be ready to produce high-quality recordings with a threaded project tying together all the concepts.
+Additionally, in this SAIT Micro-credential course, you'll learn the importance of creating a positive working environment and effective collaboration in the studio.
+You'll demonstrate your skills and knowledge through coursework and assessments during class time.
+Upon course completion, you'll be ready to produce high-quality recordings with a threaded project tying together all the concepts.

-This course is the first to be completed and is a mandatory prerequisite for all remaining courses in the Digital Audio Certificate of Achievement program.
+This course is mandatory and must be completed before all other courses in the Digital Audio Certificate of Achievement program.

 Upon successful completion of this course, you'll be able to: